PatnalaMadhuShalini/glucovigil/docs/project_documentation.md

 ### 1.2 Problem Statement

-Current diabetes risk assessment methods face several critical limitations:

-1. **Lack of Personalization**: Existing diabetes screening tools often rely on generic risk factors without considering the unique combination of an individual's physiological, lifestyle, and mental health characteristics.

-2. **Inaccessibility**: Traditional risk assessments typically require in-person clinical visits, creating barriers for individuals with limited healthcare access, particularly in underserved communities.

-3. **Data Fragmentation**: Health data is often scattered across multiple providers and systems, making it difficult for individuals to have a comprehensive view of their diabetes risk factors.

-4. **Limited Actionability**: Most risk assessment tools provide risk scores without actionable, personalized recommendations for risk reduction strategies.

-5. **Insufficient Mental Health Integration**: Despite the established link between stress, mental health, and diabetes, many assessment tools fail to incorporate these critical factors.

-6. **Inadequate User Engagement**: Traditional methods often lack user-friendly interfaces and interactive elements that encourage consistent health monitoring and lifestyle modifications.
+Current diabetes risk assessment approaches suffer from significant shortcomings that limit their effectiveness in preventing this growing global health crisis.
+Existing screening tools rely on generic risk factors without considering each individual's unique combination of physiological, lifestyle, and mental health characteristics, resulting in one-size-fits-all assessments that lack personalization.
+Traditional methods typically require in-person clinical visits, creating accessibility barriers particularly for underserved communities with limited healthcare access.
+The fragmentation of health data across multiple providers and systems prevents individuals from gaining a comprehensive view of their diabetes risk profile.
+Additionally, most assessment tools provide only risk scores without actionable, personalized recommendations for risk reduction, leaving users uncertain about practical next steps.
+Despite established links between stress, mental health, and diabetes, many existing tools fail to incorporate these critical psychological factors.
+Finally, traditional methods typically lack user-friendly interfaces and interactive elements that could encourage consistent health monitoring and lifestyle modifications, reducing potential engagement and impact.
+GlucoSmart Health Analytics aims to address these limitations through an integrated digital platform that democratizes access to comprehensive, personalized diabetes risk assessment and management.

 ## 2. Requirements Elicitation and Analysis